devopscaptain/rfc/README.md

 This is an open-source approach to AWS compliance.
 Contributions welcome:
 1. Fork the repository
-2. Create feature branch
+2. Create a feature branch
 3. Add tests for new functionality
-4. Submit pull request with a detailed description
+4. Submit a pull request with a detailed description

 ## 📞 Support
 - **Troubleshooting**: Review CloudWatch logs and the common issues section